Chaliyam: History

 The ancient maritime port of Tyndis is identified with Kadalundi-Chaliyam-Beypore region.
-Tyndis was a major center of trade, next only to Muziris, between the Cheras and the Roman Empire.
+Tyndis was a major center of trade, second only to Muziris, between the Cheras and the Roman Empire.
 Pliny the Elder (1st century CE) states that the port of Tyndis was located at the northwestern border of Keprobotos (Chera dynasty).
 The North Malabar region, which lies north of the port at Tyndis, was ruled by the kingdom of Ezhimala during Sangam period.
 According to the Periplus of the Erythraean Sea, a region known as Limyrike began at Naura and Tyndis.
-However, the Ptolemy mentions only Tyndis as the Limyrikes starting point.
+However, Ptolemy mentions only Tyndis as the Limyrikes starting point.
 The region probably ended at Kanyakumari; it thus roughly corresponds to the present-day Malabar Coast.
 The value of Rome's annual trade with the region was estimated at 50,000,000 sesterces.
 Pliny the Elder mentioned that Limyrike was prone by pirates.
 The Cosmas Indicopleustes mentioned that the Limyrike was a source of peppers.

 According to the Legend of Cheraman Perumals, the first Indian mosque was built in 624 AD at Kodungallur with the mandate of the last the ruler (the Cheraman Perumal) of Chera dynasty, who converted to Islam during the lifetime of Muhammad (c.
 570–632).
 According to Qissat Shakarwati Farmad, the Masjids at Kodungallur, Kollam, Madayi, Barkur, Mangalore, Kasaragod, Kannur, Dharmadam, Panthalayini, and Chaliyam, were built during the era of Malik Dinar, and they are among the oldest Masjids in the Indian subcontinent.
 It is believed that Malik Dinar died at Thalangara in Kasaragod town.